Even the grass was coming up positive

 There was no other world to bring a child into

-Annelyse Gelman's second book, Vexations, is forthcoming from The University of Chicago Press' Phoenix Poets series in March 2023.
+Annelyse Gelman's second book, Vexations, was published by The University of Chicago Press March 2023.

 Vexations is a brilliant, dizzying, necessarily unnerving take on the project of the state and the varied estrangements on which it feeds.
 Demanding and speculative, Annelyse Gelman’s book-length poem names the absurd conditions out of which we (readers), and the text itself, emerge, awakening a rage.
 The world Gelman creates is a strange, slant rendering of our own, delivering shock after shock of recognition in our reading of its intimacies—clarity, threat, pleasure, dread.
 Part mother’s account of her life with her young daughter, part encounter with Erik Satie’s nineteenth-century score of the same name, Vexations is a poem, a performance, and a score of endurance.
 It is a book radiant and terrifying with our time.
 It is afire.”